Storidge/cio-user-docs/cioctl_cli/create.md

 # cioctl create

+### **Usage**

 **`cioctl create`**

 Generate command strings for creating a new cluster.

+Run the `cioctl join ...` command string on nodes to be added to the cluster.
+If creating a single node cluster for test, proceed to run the `cioctl init <token>` command string.

-If a cluster is already configured this command will de-configure and restart the cluster.
+If a cluster is already configured, this command will delete current configuration, destroy cluster and reboot all nodes.
+After running this command to erase the cluster, the nodes will be left in a clean state and a new cluster can be created.
+This command will prompt for confirmation to destroy the cluster.

 ### **Examples**

 To create a new cluster run `cioctl create` as root user on the SDS node and follow the instructions.
-If multiple IPs are available a message will prompt for specification.
+If multiple IPs are available a message will prompt to specify IP to use.
 ```
 $ cioctl create
 [sudo] password for centos: